mvolkmann/blog/src/d3/overview.md

 These list items have assigned CSS class names so we can identify them when inspecting the DOM.

-The `data` method is used to iterate over an array of data.
-We can then populate existing DOM elements or create new ones.
-The property `__data__` is set on each of the DOM elements to the associated data value.
-In this way the `data` method "joins" data values to DOM elements.
-It returns what is referred to as an "update selection".

-The `enter` and `exit` methods can be called on an update selection.
-They are useful in cases where the number of existing DOM elements to be used for rendering data values does not always match the number of data values.
-This can happen if the data array is modified, perhaps in response to user interactions.

-If the number of data values is greater than the number of targeted DOM elements, the excess data values are placed in the "enter selection".
-The `enter` method iterates over these.

-If the number of targeted DOM elements is greater than the number of data values, the excess DOM elements are placed in the "exit selection".
-The `exit` method iterates over these.

-Since we initially have more data values (5) than list items (2), more list items need to be created.
+Since we initially have more data values (5) than list items (2), new list items need to be created.
-This is where the `enter` methods comes in.
-After the initial data values are used to populate the existing list items, the `enter` method is used to iterate over the remaining data values.
+After the initial data values are used to populate the existing list items, the `enter` method iterates over the remaining data values.
-We follow that with a call to append a new list item and then set its text.
+We follow this with a call to append a new list item and then set its text.
 Note that the text is the uppercase version of the letter so it's easy to see which list items were populated using `enter`.

 Pressing the "Remove One" button invokes the `removeOne` function.
-That removes the last element from the `letters` array and calls the `populateList` function again.
+This removes the last element from the `letters` array and calls the `populateList` function again.
 Now there are five list item elements, so there is no work for the `enter` method to do.
-We can tell that the `enter` method isn't responsibly for any of the current list item values because all of them are lowercase letters now.
+We can tell that the `enter` method isn't responsible for any of the current list item values because all of them are lowercase letters now.

-The `exit` method iterates over the unused list items.
+The `exit` method iterates over the unused list item DOM elements.
-Since we went from having five data values to four, there is now one unused list item.
-This removes it from the DOM.
+Since we went from having five data values to four, there is now one unused list item DOM element.
+We follow the call to `exit` with a call to `remove` to remove the excess DOM elements.
-Without this line of code, the list item element for 'e' would still be present.
+Without this line of code, the list item DOM element for 'e' would still be present.

 This process repeats each time the "Remove One" button is pressed, removing one more value for the end of the `letters` array and removing one more list item element from the DOM.

+Pressing the "Add One" button invokes the `addOne` function.
+This adds an `x` to the end of the `letters` array and calls the `populateList` function again.
+Now there is work for the `enter` method to do because there are not enough list item DOM elements to hold all the values in the `letters` array.
+We can tell that the `enter` method is responsible for adding the new value because it will be uppercase.

-In typical usage there are no existing elements to hold data values and initially all of them are created by using the `enter` method.
+In typical usage, initially there are no existing target DOM elements to hold data values and they all need to be created using the `enter` method.

-The `exit` method is only needed if the number of data values might be reduced, leaving behind unused DOM elements.
+The `exit` method is only needed if the number of data values might be reduced after they are initially rendered.
+If the `exit` method is not used, excess DOM elements will be retained.

 ```html
 <html>